RonanOkinaka/OKI/README.md

 # OKI: An ECS Framework
 </br>
-`OKI` (pronounced "oh-kee") is a header-only library for C++17 inspired by `entt`, which was created by user skypjack.
+<code>OKI</code> (pronounced "oh-kee") is a header-only library for C++17 inspired by <code>entt</code>, which was created by user skypjack.
 It implements a similar entity-component-system (ECS) architecture, which is used to organize high-performance, cache-local computations -- such as those used in games or simulations.
 </div>

 ## Goals